ufechner7/KiteViewer/README.md

 # KiteViewer
-3D viewer for tethered wind drones and kites for airborne wind energy applications
+3D viewer for to visualize the flight path and power production of tethered wind drones and kites for airborne wind energy applications

 ## Requirements